Accessing your well-earned benefits

 1) Obtain a Certificate of Eligibility (COE) for education benefits from the VA.

-2) Download and fill out a Veterans’ Educational Benefits Request Form from the UVa registrar’s office.
+3) Submit a Military Educational Benefits Request Form to the UVa registrar’s office online.

-4) Send a new Veterans’ Educational Benefits Request Form to the University Registrar before the start of each semester.
+4) Send a new Military Educational Benefits Request Form to the University Registrar before the start of each semester.

-5) The UVa School Certifying Official will verify your enrollment and certify your tuition and fees to the VA at the start of each semester.
+5) The UVa School Certifying Official will verify your enrollment and certify your tuition and fees to the VA after the start of each semester.

 6) When the VA receives verification of your enrollment from the School Certifying Official, this triggers the GI Bill benefits payments to the University and to the veteran.
 The VA sends the funds for eligible tuition expenses to the University.
 A stipend for books plus a housing allowance for non-active duty veterans are sent directly to the veteran.